ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/running/resolvers.md

+---
-# Service discovery and resolvers
+title: Service discovery and resolvers
+---

 Service discovery is how cloud applications and their microservices are located on the network.
 In a cloud environment, services are ephemeral, existing only as long as they are needed and in use, so a real-time service discovery mechanism is required.
 Emissary uses information from service discovery to determine where to route incoming requests.